tytydraco/yessleep/out/There_Are_Worst_Things_in_the_Ocean_Than_Sharks.md

 The air fills with a putrid stench of decay, and a grotesque assembly of scales, barnacles, and sinuous tendrils clings to what can only be described as a nightmare made flesh.

 The ocean erupts around us, waves crashing against the boat like the blows of a giant.
-The boat rocks violently, threatening to capsize with each monstrous wave created by the beast's movements.
+The boat rocks violently, threatening to capsize with each monster wave created by the beast's movements.

 The massive creature emerges further, each of its movements causing the sea around us to roil and swell with terrifying force.
 The sky above seems to darken as its massive bulk blots out the sun, casting long, ominous shadows across the water.